ethereum/ethereum-org-website/src/content/guides/how-to-use-a-wallet/index.md

 Your address represents you on all Ethereum projects.
 You will not need to register individually on any project.
 Once you have a wallet, you can connect to any Ethereum project without any additional information.
 No emails or any other personal information are needed.

 1. Visit any project’s website.
-2. Most of them will have a button in the menu to “Open the App”.
+2. Click a button “Open the App” in the menu if the main page is a presentation of the project.
-3. Once you are in the app simply click on “Connect”
+3. Once you are in the app click on “Connect”

 <br/><br/>
 <img src="./connect1.png" width="400" alt="Button allowing user to connect to the website with a wallet"/>